 Breakdown cover may be an additional cost on top of your day-to-day car expenses, MOT bills and insurance premiums, but it is worthwhile if you find yourself on the hard shoulder waiting for assistance.
+Having no breakdown cover can increase waiting times and costs.
 However, when it comes to driving in Europe, you still may not be covered by your insurance if your car breaks down elsewhere on the Continent.
 Additional cover will have to be taken out.

 European breakdown cover means you will be covered even if your car breaks down on foreign soil.
 Take your car for a road trip overseas and keep your mind at ease with a single trip policy to receive the same kind of protection as you would back in the UK.
 Driving on the ‘wrong’ side of the road and attempting to read road signs in a foreign language can be confusing enough, there are even specific pieces of kit you might need to carry with you depending on the country.
 Remembering all the rules should be all you have to cope with when driving abroad, never mind having to deal with a breakdown with no cover.

 If the car suffers mechanical issues, the overseas breakdown cover could repair the car at the side of the road or, failing that, take it to a garage.
 In a worst-case scenario, the cover could even bring your car back to the UK.
 With European car breakdown cover, you could have any issues resolved without costing a fortune and you can carry on with your trip without too much hassle.